f4b6a3/tsid-creator/README.md

 The random component may have 2 sub-parts:

 - Node ID (0 to 20 bits)
 - Counter (2 to 22 bits)

-By default the node identifier bit length is 0 and the counter bit length is 22.
-So the node ID is disabled by default.
-All the bits of the random component are dedicated to a counter that is started with a random value.
-The maximum counter value is 2^22 = 4,194,304.
-So the maximum number of TSIDs that can be generated within the same millisecond is about 4 million.

 The counter bit length depends on the node identifier bit length.
 If the node identifier bit length is 10, the counter bit length is limited to 12.
 In this example, the maximum node identifier value is 2^10 = 1024 and the maximum counter value is 2^12 = 4096.
 So the maximum TSIDs that can be generated per millisecond is about 4 thousand.

+When the node ID is not used, all the 22 bits of the random component are dedicated to a counter that is started with a random value.
+In this case maximum counter value is 2^22 = 4,194,304.
+So the maximum number of TSIDs that can be generated within the same millisecond is about 4 million.

-##### TSID structure (default)
+##### TSID default WITHOUT node identifier

-This is the default structure:
+This is the structure without node identifier:

 ```
 |------------------------------------------|----------------------|